 Mr HarrisHead of History

 Mr Harris joined the department in 2008, and his specialisms include Modern British Political History and the A-Level coursework.
 He organises trips to Totnes Castle, the Houses of Parliament and Exeter University.
-He co-ordinates the school’s entry to the European Youth Parliament Competition and teaches History, Government & Politics and General Studies to A-level.
-He is also Head of Politics and General Studies
+He co-ordinates the school’s entry to the European Youth Parliament Competition and teaches History, Government & Politics to A-level.
+He is also Head of Politics.

 Mr Gregson joined the department in 2006, and his specialisms include American and German history.
 He organises the Year 13 residential which, since 2008, has included trips to Berlin and Krakow.
-He co-ordinates the Bar Mock Trial Competition in the sixth form and has wide experience of teaching History, Government & Politics and Critical Thinking to A-level.
-He is also responsible for the AQA Baccalaureate programme in the Sixth Form, including the Extended Project.
+He co-ordinates the Bar Mock Trial Competition in the sixth form and has wide experience of teaching History, Government & Politics to A-level.
+He is also responsible for the Extended Project in the sixth form.

 Miss WestheadHistory Teacher / Key Stage 3 History Co-ordinator